bevyengine/bevy-website/content/learn/book/ecs/exclusive-world-access/_index.md

 ## Manually running systems

-If you'd like to use the familiar and expressive system syntax when working with `World`, you can manually run systems to immediately execute them one at a time.
+If you'd like to use the familiar and expressive system syntax when working with {{rust_type(type="struct" crate="bevy_ecs" name="World")}}, you can manually run systems to immediately execute them one at a time.

 ```rust
 struct Name(String);